 How Do You Choose A Medical Card In Malaysia?

 Getting medical coverage for the first time?
 If you need something straightforward and affordable, you may need a standalone medical card.
-Here’s a comparison of standalone medical cards in Malaysia, and how to choose a plan that suits your needs.
+We have compiled a quick overview of the main standalone medical cards in Malaysia, and how to choose a plan that suits your needs.

 But first, what does a medical card cover?